yesnik/symfony-guides/config.md

 Symfony gets this info from 2 places:

 1. From bundles.
 Each bundle has a list of its services.
 2. From `src/` directory.
 To learn about our services Symfony reads `services.yaml`.
+Everything in `src/` is automatically available as a service in the container.

 ## Config files